FAQs

 What is climate alignment?

-For the purposes of the Poseidon Principles for Marine Insurance, climate alignment is defined as the degree to which a vessel or portfolio’s carbon intensity is in line with the two global decarbonisation trajectories.
+For the purposes of the Poseidon Principles for Marine Insurance, climate alignment is defined as the degree to which a vessel, product, or portfolio’s emission intensity is in line with a decarbonisation trajectory.
+The decarbonisation trajectory is produced by the Secretariat of the Poseidon Principles based on agreed and clearly stated assumptions.
+Currently, the Poseidon Principles use a trajectory that meets the IMO’s goal of reaching net-zero GHG emissions by or around 2050 compared to 2008 levels.

-In shipping, carbon intensity represents the total operational emissions generated to complete one unit of transport work, which is measured in grams of CO2 per ton-nautical miles.
-For the Poseidon Principles for Marine Insurance, this is measured using a carbon intensity measure known as Annual Efficiency Ratio (AER), which is reported in unit grams of CO2 per dwt-nm (gCO2/dwt-nm).
-The IMO DCS enables the calculation of the AER, thus ensuring that the Poseidon Principles for Marine Insurance are consistent with the IMO’s regulations.
+In shipping, GHG intensity (or emissions intensity) represents the total emissions generated to complete one unit of transport work, which is measured in grams of CO2e per ton-nautical miles.
+For the Poseidon Principles, this is measured using a carbon equivalent intensity measure known as Annual Efficiency Ratio (AER), which is reported in unit grams of CO2e per dwt-nm (gCO2e/dwt-nm).
+The IMO DCS enables the calculation of the AER, thus ensuring that the Poseidon Principles are consistent with the IMO’s regulations.

 What are decarbonisation trajectories?